-The EIA was refused.
-The reason given for refusing the EIA was that there was not enough public consultation on the draft EIA reports, the public was given less than 30 days to review the final reports.
-The final reports also contained significant new information not canvassed during the public participation process.
+· · · · · · · · · · · · · · · · · · · 2.
+The objector indicated that the application does not canvassed during the public participation process.
 Lastly, there was no proper underwater noise impact studies.
 The Applicant however disputes this, and argues that the DFFE did not request any further information before making a decision.
 The Applicant also showed that the public consultation process was done for more than 60 days, when the extensions that were granted are considered.
 Finally, the Applicant appealed the DFFE's decision, and submitted all documentary evidence.
 NERSA does not have the authority to review these documents but is satisfied that the plans submitted to the appropriate authority will enable the DFFE to make a decision.
 The applicant therefore showed plans and ability to comply with other legislation as in Section 10(2) e of the Act.
 There is no harm suffered by NERSA should NERSA issue a licence and the EIA appeal fails later, as there is provision in the legislation to revoke such licences.
 The Applicant will however have suffered irreparable harm in form of loss of business, should NERSA delay issuing the licence based.
+The RMIPPPP is in compliance . comply with the IRP2019, and NERSA should not continue with the application. with the IRP2019 and this was fully ventilated during the Determination stage.
+The objector can be referred to the NERSA Decision and Reasons for Discussions documents on concurrence of this determination.
+The objector also noted that there is no signed Power Purchase Agreement (PPA), and NERSA can therefore

-2. CER believes that Karpowership SA Coega (RF) (Pty) Ltd will not be able to meet environmental legislative requirements.
+(Pty) Ltd will not be able to meet environmental legislative requirements.
 Karpowership confirmed that it is committed to meeting environmental protection and its solution is fully compliant with South African environmental.
-Should it fail to meet the requirements, the DFFE will impose appropriate sanction in accordance with the law.
-The project does not present the best technology available since it expensive and dangerous which would fast track the effects of climate change.
+Should it fail to meet the requirements, the DFFE will impose appropriate sanction in accordance with the law. fast track the effects of climate change.
 It should also be noted that LNG is not a substitute for and does not disqualify renewable energy sources.
 The country's energy policy promotes energy mix.
-A shorter PPA term would have resulted in a higher tariff, since the capital cost and rate of return would be recouped in a shorter term.
-A longer term makes the project affordable to consumers.
-CER said it is inefficient and irresponsible for South Africa to sign 20-year contracts with Karpowership when there are alternatives that could produce the same capacity at a cheaper rate. our application complied with the ERA, including the provisions pertaining to public participation the participation process was manifestly fair; particularly since substantial extensions of time were granted for objections to be received such that the applications were open for public comment for a period of 60 days The objector also argues that the application is not aligned with the Electricity Regulation Act. applicant was awarded Preferred Bidder status
+A shorter PPA term would have resulted in a higher tariff, since Africa to sign 20-year contracts with Karpowership when there are alternatives that could produce the same capacity at a cheaper rate. the capital cost and rate of return would be recouped in a shorter term.
+A longer term makes the project affordable to consumers. our application complied with The objector also argues that the application is not aligned with the Electricity Regulation Act. the ERA, including the provisions pertaining to public participation • the participation process was manifestly fair; particularly since substantial extensions of time were granted for objections to be received such that the applications were open for public comment for a period of 60 days